Visiting Costa Rica with kids is a perfect choice for a family holiday.

 If you want to see turtles laying their eggs you need to time your visit for July – November.

 Roads in Costa Rica are winding and bumpy, particularly in quieter, rural areas.

 Consider bringing anti sickness medication for long journeys but check in advance it is permitted to bring the medication into Costa Rica.

 Take advantage of Costa Rica’s wildlife opportunities

 Costa Rica is a living breathing natural science textbook.
-Get out and expose your children to it!
+There are countless possibilities for homeschooling opportunities in Costa Rica.

 We have never visited a country with so many accessible opportunities for spotting wildlife.

 Walk the beaches, hike in the cloud forests, visit a national park.
 Sit, watch and wonder.